Krakazyabra1BG/Self-Bot-blog/README.md

 1 - Hello , i am programmer.
 I like makes a bots for discord
 | • I a newbie in this sphere.

-2. - My discord server (Russia | American speaks) - https://discord.gg/DezgMHPpFe
+2. - My discord server (Russians | Americans) - https://discord.gg/DezgMHPpFe
 | • Have a crash bots
 | • U can speak on Russian and on English
 | • Good moderation